edvb/tisp/doc/tisp.7.md

 #### Primitives

-Functions written in an external language other than tisp, such as the ones built-in to the language written in C.
+Functions written in an external language other than eevo, such as the ones built-in to the language written in C.
 They behave like normal functions but are opaque, their implementation cannot be inspected within the language.